iacmac-web-tools/CleanArchitecture.WebApi/README.md

 4. on `IdentityContext.cs` comment `builder.HasDefaultSchema("Identity");` because ef doesn't support that on mysql

-5. cd to `{YourProjectName}.Infrastructure.Identity` and run
+5. cd to `Infrastructure.Identity` and run
-   - `dotnet ef database update --startup-project ../{YourProjectName}.WebApi/{YourProjectName}.WebApi.csproj -c "IdentityContext"`
+   - `dotnet ef database update --startup-project ../WebApi/WebApi.csproj -c "IdentityContext"`
-   - `dotnet ef migrations add Initial --startup-project ../{YourProjectName}.WebApi/{YourProjectName}.WebApi.csproj -c "IdentityContext"`
+   - `dotnet ef migrations add Initial --startup-project ../WebApi/WebApi.csproj -c "IdentityContext"`

 6. cd to `{YourProjectName}.Infrastructure.Persistence` and run
-   - `dotnet ef database update --startup-project ../{YourProjectName}.WebApi/{YourProjectName}.WebApi.csproj -c "ApplicationDbContext"`
+   - `dotnet ef database update --startup-project ../WebApi/WebApi.csproj -c "ApplicationDbContext"`
-   - `dotnet ef migrations add Initial --startup-project ../{YourProjectName}.WebApi/{YourProjectName}.WebApi.csproj -c "ApplicationDbContext"`
+   - `dotnet ef migrations add Initial --startup-project ../WebApi/WebApi.csproj -c "ApplicationDbContext"`

 The above guide (To use MySQL) was contributed by [geekz-reno](https://github.com/geekz-reno).

 ### Default Roles & Credentials
 As soon you build and run your application, default users and roles get added to the database.

 Default Roles are as follows.
-- SuperAdmin
+- Root
 - Admin
 - Moderator
 - Basic

 Here are the credentials for the default users.
-- Email - superadmin@gmail.com  / Password - 123Pa$$word!
+- Email - root@example.com  / Password - 123Pa$$word!
-- Email - basic@gmail.com  / Password - 123Pa$$word!
+- Email - basic@example.com  / Password - 123Pa$$word!

 You can use these default credentials to generate valid JWTokens at the ../api/account/authenticate endpoint.

-## Purpose of this Project

-Does it really make sense to Setup your ASP.NET Core Solution everytime you start a new WebApi Project ?
-Aren't we wasting quite a lot of time in doing this over and over gain?

-This is the exact Problem that I intend to solve with this Full-Fledged ASP.NET Core 3.1 WebApi Solution Template, that also follows various principles of Clean Architecture.

-The primary goal is to create a Full-Fledged implementation, that is well documented along with the steps taken to build this Solution from Scratch.
-This Solution Template will also be available within Visual Studio 2019 (by installing the required Nuget Package / Extension).
-- Demonstrate Clean Monolith Architecture in ASP.NET Core 3.1
-- This is not a Proof of Concept
-- Implementation that is ready for Production
-- Integrate the most essential libraries and packages

-## Give a Star ⭐️
-If you found this Implementation helpful or used it in your Projects, do give it a star.
-Thanks!
-Or, If you are feeling really generous, [Support the Project with a small contribution!](https://www.buymeacoffee.com/codewithmukesh)

-## Technologies
-- ASP.NET Core 3.1 WebApi
-- REST Standards
-- .NET Core 3.1 / Standard 2.1 Libraries

 ## Features
 - [x] Onion Architecture
 - [x] CQRS with MediatR Library